Infrastructure Asset Management (IAM) Market

 -

-March 2023, HOCHTIEF and infrastructure investor Palladio Partners partnered to build and operate a sustainable data center in Heiligenhaus (North Rhine-Westphalia).
-They signed a contract for the new type of high-tech YEXIO facility in the Innovation Park of the university town.
+In March 2023, HOCHTIEF partnered with Palladio Partners to build and operate a sustainable data center in Heiligenhaus, North Rhine-Westphalia, launching a high-tech YEXIO facility in the Innovation Park.

 -